-The texture, when fresh, is very much like regular wheat bread and the flavour is similar to a wheat egg bread.
-It does tend to take on a pound cake like texture after a couple days, so it’s best to slice the cooled loaf immediately and keep it in the freezer, taking out slices as needed.
+The texture, when fresh, is very much like regular wheat bread and the flavor is similar to wheat egg bread.
+It does tend to take on a pound cake-like texture after a couple of days, so it’s best to slice the cooled loaf immediately and keep it in the freezer, taking out slices as needed.
 They thaw very quickly.
-Like most gluten free breads, it doesn’t toast well, but it makes an awesome grilled sandwich.
+Like most gluten-free breads, it doesn’t toast well, but it makes an awesome grilled sandwich.

 - 1½ cups hot water